Connect to data sources

 Video: Connecting to data sources

-To follow along with the examples in the videos and on this page, download the sample Excel workbook here and import into Power BI Desktop (Get Data > Excel) if you haven't already.
+To follow along with the examples in the videos and on this page, download the sample Access database here and import into Power BI Desktop (Get Data > Database > Access database).
+If you have any issues loading the Access database, please read this article.

 You can connect Power BI Desktop to many types of data sources, including on-premises databases, Microsoft Excel workbooks, and cloud services.
 Currently, there are about 60 Power BI-specific connectors to cloud services such as GitHub and Marketo.
 You can also connect to generic sources through XML, CSV, text, and ODBC.
 Power BI will even extract tabular data directly from a website URL.